cath-felix/Machine-Project-2/README.md

 `imgCvtGrayFloatToInt(float* floatImage, unsigned char* intImage, int height, int width)` uses the Windows x64 calling convention (RCX/RDX/R8/R9 for the four parameters).
 For each pixel: load the float with `MOVSS`, scale by 255 with `MULSS`, truncate toward zero with `ROUNDSS`, convert to integer with `CVTSS2SI`, clamp to [0, 255], and store as a byte.

 ## Sample Outputs
+Note:
-* Note: Verification is to confirm that the output in SASM matches the C output.
-Performance Timing is to analyze the performance for 30 runs in different dimensions. *
+* Verification is to confirm that the output in SASM matches the C output
+* Performance Timing is to analyze the performance for 30 runs in different dimensions.

 ### Sample Output 1 - Single Pixel
 <img width="560" height="320" alt="4ca42fd2-3a5c-4ca2-8af1-d439f3269d53" src="https://github.com/user-attachments/assets/9d47cc6b-efc1-4b17-90ef-ed1a22402dd3" />